 When examining these patients, you need to look for direct damage, associated damage (eg, to structures immediately adjacent to the area, such as the eye) and more peripheral damage (eg, head injury as a result of falling backwards following a blow).

 - General points - look at the contour, note areas of bruising and obvious abrasions or lacerations.
 Look for points of tenderness on gentle palpation.
 Note any surgical emphysema, oedema or haemorrhage.

 - Ocular injury - eye injury is very common in midface trauma.
-Examine the lids (not forgetting the tear drainage ducts) and the globe as well as the function of the eye - see the separate article on Examination of the Eye.
+Examine the lids (not forgetting the tear drainage ducts) and the globe as well as the function of the eye - see the separate Examination of the Eye article.
 Particular points to note (in both eyes) include:

 - Extent of any subconjunctival haemorrhage.

 - Visual acuity.